 The splined versions of QWE check whether the ratio of any two adjacent intervals is above a certain threshold (steep end of the wavenumber or frequency spectrum).
 If it is, it carries out QUAD for this interval instead of QWE.
-The threshold is stored in diff_quad, which can be changed within the parameter htarg and ftarg.
+The threshold is stored in diff\quad, which can be changed within the parameter htarg and ftarg.

-For a graphical explanation of the differences between standard DLF, lagged convolution DLF, and splined DLF for the Hankel and the Fourier transforms see the notebook 7a_DLF-Standard-Lagged-Splined in the example-notebooks repository.
+For a graphical explanation of the differences between standard DLF, lagged convolution DLF, and splined DLF for the Hankel and the Fourier transforms see the notebook 7a\DLF-Standard-Lagged-Splined in the empymod-examples repository.